 It was anticipated that releasing often would bring us challenges in keeping our test automation up with the new release schedule.
 To improve our automation process we now write our requirements using a test-driven development (or TDD) approach.
 The requirements feature files can be executed with minimal updating by the testing team using Python’s Behave test automation framework.
 As test automation improved, additional effort was put in getting testing environments (integration, staging & acceptance) also configured automatically.

 With a slower release cycle, documentation was updated in separate mini-projects where the user documentation was updated to match the currently running version of the service.
 The documentation would stay valid for some time or would even be forgotten as it was not part of the release process.

 Agile Regression Testing and How it Serves Our Customers

-New release cycle has increased the communication needs from product management perspective towards other parts of the company.
+The new release cycle has increased the communication needs from a product management perspective towards other parts of the company.
 There is a constant need to advertise the (smaller) features that are coming out.
 Big features get built from smaller stories, each of which is valuable to the end customer but also for sales and customer support too.

 What is Next

 Overall the benefits of a faster release cycle have been great.
 Stress levels have gone down at all levels of the company.
 Smaller stories are less risky and better understood by all.
 The number of mishits has dropped greatly.
 Automation at every stage is key to success and brings confidence and stability.